 I don’t think there was a day we didn’t walk along at least some its length to see what was going on.

-One of the reasons for coming to La Paz was beach and ocean time as we hadn’t been seen the sea for over two years.
+One of the reasons for coming to La Paz was beach and ocean time as we hadn’t seen the ocean for over two years.

 We’re not beach bums by any stretch of the imagination but there is something about being able to see the sea that feels relaxing and peaceful.

 Annabel was itching to get back into the ocean to snorkel after our amazing experience of snorkelling with Whale Sharks in Australia, so we booked onto a tour to Isla Espiritu Santo with a guide that had been recommended to us by a friend.

 I won’t go into much detail as we’ve written a more in-depth article about the tour here, surface to say it was just stunning and was the highlight of our time in La Paz, getting to swim with sea lions, see dolphins and frigate birds and of course all of those tropical fish are beautiful to swim with.